Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 Manual robot control is allowed in any operation mode through UI.
 W, S, A, D, and spacebar keys can be used for driving as follows:

+First press on the "Enable Keyboard" button and select the "Control Here" entry.
+Now you can Control the robot using:

 -   W - Drive forwards
 -   S - Drive backwards
 -   A - Rotate to left
 -   D - Rotate to right
+-   E - Drive to the right
+-   Q - Drive to the left
--   K - Halt movement
+-   p - Halt movement
--   Spacebar - Kill current operation and stop movement
+-   Spacebar - Kill current operation and stop movement (Only for the slider)

 RViz also allows placing 2d goals from the UI, this can be done by clicking the "2d Nav Goal" button in the top middle of the UI and then clicking on any part of the map.
+Also for multi-point navigation we can use the Publish Point button and select several destinations for the robot.

 The rover has three different operation types which the operator can start using the UI: